andersjanmyr/zoo/Readme.md

     $ npm install -g coffee-script          # Install Coffeescript
     $ npm install -g express                # Install Express (server)

+Update: The npm install may not work.
+In that case you may have to build it yourself.
+Instruction are here: http://search.npmjs.org/#/_install

+If `npm install -g coffee-script` does not work you can either use `sudo` or install into the local directory without the `-g`.

+    $ cd $zoo_home
+    $ npm install coffee-script   # Install Coffeescript locally
+    $ npm install express         # Install Express locally (server)

 ### Sinatra

     $ Install XCode (OSX)